mr-islam/qawl/README.md

 ### Keyboard Shortcuts
-*Tooltips also explain the keyboard shortcuts for the respective function*
+*Tooltips within the app also explain the keyboard shortcuts for the respective function*

 | Action            | Shortcut |
 |-------------------|----------|